Bruno-Sosa/Misc-Scripts/README.md

 I have been bitten by it too many times, and prefer using `wpa_supplicant` directly instead.

+Maybe with each script include a `.txt` file explaining commands and their flags, while referencing documentation (wiki or `man`).

 ## Finish the installation in a minimal fashion.
 Try to get a bootable installation as quickly as possible.
 Before when I was using Arch, I would try to get everything (ie a Desktop Enviroment) installed with pacstrap.